dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

     functionally linked to a monadic model of metaphysics?
     - does this gradually lead to an a posteriori understanding of monadic metaphysics?
+  - (this is the overall conclusion, but needs more description)

 ### Conditioning of Conceptual Designation Leads to a Distracted Mind

   - also, people who i feel like used hypnotis or NLP techniques, would condition me with stimuli that distracted my focus and layered meaning onto stimuli.
+    - (this is like layering in emphasis onto stimuli and conditioning the mind to divert its energy in particular ways)
     - if they actually were doing this, they could then trigger my cognitive processes to react to specific imagery and types of sensory experience.